Pangolin Safari

 • Carrying Capacity: It’s important to determine, as best we can, the estimated number of pangolins currently on the reserve, and how many the area can sustain.
 Pangolins are territorial, and care must be taken to avoid introducing individuals at the expense of others.

 • Diet Decoded: An important part of this pangolin safari involves collecting pangolin scat (droppings) for analysis to identify the ant species they consume, and other hormonal and stress factors.
 By actively monitoring individuals, we can carefully analyze the ant species consumed by pangolins and note the specific vegetation where these ants are found.
+Pangolin scats are collected and frozen for future analysis.

 • A Broader Impact: This data contributes to an ongoing Khamab Kalahari research project on the lasting impact of historical herbicide use on wildlife populations.
 We’ll investigate whether ant species occurrence differs in areas with and without herbicide history.